GnefDu/COMP3005-Project/README.md

 Use DDL.sql to create the tables

 3)
-Use Queries.sql to populate the tables with data
+Use Queries.sql to populate the tables

 4)
 Run python script User.py for user functionalities